aweymo-ui/inuit_story/content/2_traditional.md

 A short time afterward, Pautusorssuaq was torn to pieces by Alattaq’s spirit, in the shape of a bear.
 His daughter, who happened to be outside at that time, heard the shrieks and went in to tell the others, but as soon as she got inside, fshe forgot what she wanted to say, because the avenging spirit had conjured forgetfulness upon her.

 It was only later that she remembered, and then it was too late.
 They found Pautusorssuaq, torn limb from limb; they could see that he had tried to defend himself with great lumps of ice, but it had been of no avail.

+That is how revenge comes upon people who murder.
 [12]

-That is how revenge comes upon people who murder.
 {% endcapture %}
 {% include alert.html text=text color="light" %}

+## The Angakok

+{% include gallery-figure.html img="a-great-teller.png" alt="" caption="Hansen, Leo.
+1924.
+A Great Teller of Stories and Legends of the Eskimo Race.
+Smithsonian Institution Archives. https://siarchives.si.edu/collections/siris_sic_11541" title="A Great Teller of Stories and Legends of the Eskimo Race" %}

 An important figure in traditional Inuit society was the angakok, usually translated to shaman.
 The first angakok that Rasmussen met on his expedition was named Aua, who described his duties.
 Chief among them, was ensuring the observances of taboos.
 Aua was able to tell when someone had broken a taboo, and there was an associated ritual with the confession of a broken taboo.
 It was also Aua’s job to, when faced with famine, go to Sedna and ask her to provide the hunters with marine animals.
 [13] The exact procedures, rituals, duties, and even the process to become an angakok changed with each one Rasmussen met.
 In traditional stories, angakok have other abilities, including living as animals and bringing inanimate objects to life.
 A story recorded in the Netsilik region of Canada describes one angakok’s experience living the life of various animals.